-My own web-shop, Ham Goodies, sells the FT140-61 toroids and RG316 coax.
-A complete balun solution is also available: Made, soldered, boxed, sealed and with optional dipole wires (which will need pruning for resonance).
+My own web-shop, Ham Goodies, sells the FT140-61 toroids and RG316 coax if you wish to wind your own.
+A complete balun solution is also available: Fully assembled, soldered, boxed, sealed and with optional dipole wires (which will need pruning for resonance).
 See the CobWeb Balun box on my Ham Goodies site.
 With John’s metalwork and the balun purchased from my Ham Goodies shop, you just need to add a set of spreaders (eg: Sandpiper).

 The main part of the CobWeb is the mounting-plate that holds the crossover poles and boom arm.

 After looking at the various examples online, I opted to re-engineer an existing design – Some of which used either plastic PVC conduit clamps or small U-bolts – I opted to use the rugged Stauff element clamps which are able to support the spreaders securely without damaging or stressing them.

 The mounting arrangement consists of 2 plates – The 1st holding the main crossover poles (1 on top, 1 underneath) and the boom, the 2nd supporting the boom and fixing to a mast.
 This design permits the CobWeb to be mounted at any height up a typical 1.5-2″ supporting pole.

 Inside the box, I used 2 strips of copper-clad board as a “bus-bar” through each screw – the coax from the balun was then soldered at a convenient point.